Coffee Enema Instructions

 Coffee Enema Detox Recipes

-Optimal Health Network offers top-quality coffee enema kits for sale in our online store, along with expert info from Kristina Amelong, a certified colon hydrotherapist, for effective administration of home enemas.
-Here we cover how to take an enema, whether to use a bag or bucket, the best coffee to use, and the differences in benefit between a single coffee enema and performing a coffee enema as part of an enema series.
+Optimal Health Network offers top-quality coffee enema kits for sale in our online store, along with expert guidance from Kristina Amelong, CCT, CNC, a certified colon hydrotherapist, for effective administration of home enemas.
+Here Kristina covers how to take an enema, whether to use a bag or bucket, the best coffee to use, and the differences in benefit between a single coffee enema and performing a coffee enema as part of an enema series.

 What Does a Coffee Enema Do?
 How Does A Coffee Enema Cleanse the Liver?